yangyinqi/zf_vimrc.vim/README.md

 if you want the more powerful [YouCompleteMe](https://github.com/Valloric/YouCompleteMe):

 * go [YouCompleteMe Installation](https://github.com/Valloric/YouCompleteMe#installation)
-    to check whether your system matches the requirement (Windows not supported for this config)
+    to check whether your system matches the requirement
 * add `let g:plugin_YouCompleteMe=1` to your `.vimrc` before `source zf_vimrc.vim`
 * manually update plugin by `:PlugUpdate`